FractalAwareness-Cavin/3IATLAS-astro-app-import/release-assets/KStars/README.txt

 ------------------------------
 1. **Preview first.**
    - Windows: double-click `tools/Windows_KStars_Append_3I-DRYRUN.bat`.
    - macOS: double-click `tools/MacOS_SEEREADME_KStars_Append_3I.command`.
-If Gatekeeper warns “Apple could not verify…”, click **Done**, open **System Settings → Privacy & Security**, scroll to the bottom, and press **Open Anyway**.
-Relaunch the helper, choose **Open** in the confirmation dialog, and approve with Touch ID or your account password if prompted.
+If Gatekeeper warns “Apple could not verify…”, click **Done**, open **System Settings → Privacy & Security**, scroll to the bottom, and press **Open Anyway**. macOS reopens the helper automatically—choose **Open** in the confirmation dialog and approve with Touch ID or your account password if prompted.
 Those requests come from macOS; the helper never sees or stores your credentials.
 Terminal opens automatically afterwards—when you are ready, type `y` and press **Enter**.
    - Linux: open a terminal and run `bash tools/Linux_KStars_Append_3I.sh --dry-run`.
    You will see the detected `comets.dat` path and the single line that will be appended.
 2. **Apply when satisfied.**